FluBBaOfWard/NitroSwan/README.md

 Hold Start while starting a game to enter the boot rom settings, the internal EEPROM is saved when saving settings.

+Since the DS/DS Lite only has 4MB of RAM you will need a SLOT-2/GBA cart with RAM to play games larger than 2MB.

 ## Menu